Azure/azure-sdk-tools/tools/tsp-client/README.md

 ## Commands
 Use one of the supported commands to get started generating clients from a TypeSpec project.
 This tool will default to using your current working directory to generate clients in and will use it to look for relevant configuration files.
-To specify a different directory, use the `-o` or `--output-dir` option.
+To specify a different output directory, use the `-o` or `--output-dir` option.

 ### init
 Initialize the SDK project folder from a tspconfig.yaml.
 When using this command pass in a path to a local or remote tspconfig.yaml, using the `-c` or `--tsp-config` flag.

-The command will generate the appropriate SDK folder in the repository, create a [tsp-location.yaml](#tsp-locationyaml) file that will be used for future regeneration, and do an initial generation of the SDK.
-If you want to skip SDK generation, then pass the `--skip-sync-and-generate` flag.
+The command generates the appropriate SDK folder in the repository, creates a [tsp-location.yaml](#tsp-locationyaml) file to control generation, and performs an initial generation of the client library.
+If you want to skip client library generation, then pass the `--skip-sync-and-generate` flag.

 ### update
 Sync and generate client libraries from a TypeSpec project.
-The `update` command will look for a `tsp-location.yaml` file in your current directory to sync a TypeSpec project and generate a client library.
+The `update` command will look for a [tsp-location.yaml](#tsp-locationyaml) file in your current directory to sync a TypeSpec project and generate a client library.

 ### sync
 Sync a TypeSpec project with the parameters specified in tsp-location.yaml.